ohumbe/ocp-configs-checklists/ansible/README_quay.md

 podman load -i /path/to/quay.tar
 ```

-2. If Quay will be running on a disconnected host, the bundle file created using `ocp-mirror-connected.yml` must already be transferred to the disconnected registry.

-3. Your pullsecret from [https://cloud.redhat.com](https://cloud.redhat.com) must exist on the registry host as defined in `cloud_secret`.
+2. Your pullsecret from [https://cloud.redhat.com](https://cloud.redhat.com) must exist on the container host as defined in `cloud_secret`.

 ## Setup
 ### Update Ansible inventory